eight04/rollup-plugin-external-globals/README.md

 `exclude` is an array of glob patterns.
 Matched files would not be transformed.

 `dynamicWrapper` is used to specify dynamic imports.
-Can be a string that's used as a wrapper around the `variableName` or a function that lets you express the entire wrapper yourself.
-Defaults to "Promise.resolve".
+Below is the default.

 ```js
 const dynamicWrapper = (id) => {